dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Today was Regular Expressions!

 **Thoughts:** It is getting a little easier to get to the challenges and get them done.
 I just hope I don't run into a another brick wall.

+### Day 30: 10 Feb 2019

+**Today's Progress**: Today was Pythonm, all day!

+**Thoughts:** Enjoying the "Automate the Boring Stuff with Python".
+I may make it through the entire where all I wanted was to find out about automating Excel.